NCBSinfo/NCBSinfo/README.md

 # Information about NCBS

 Open source application developed to help people working at National Centre for Biological Sciences, Bangalore.
 This is <b>NOT</b> an official app.
-This app can be found on <a href= "https://play.google.com/store/apps/details?id=com.rohitsuratekar.NCBSinfo">Google Play Store</a> as well as on <a href="https://f-droid.org/en/packages/com.rohitsuratekar.NCBSinfo/">F-Droid</a>. </br></br>
+This app can be found on <a href="https://f-droid.org/en/packages/com.rohitsuratekar.NCBSinfo/">F-Droid</a>. </br></br>

+Note: This app have been removed from the <a href= "https://play.google.com/store/apps/details?id=com.rohitsuratekar.NCBSinfo">Google Play Store</a> as of Dec 2024
+</br></br>

 <b>Current features</b> </br>
 (1) Shuttle and Buggy timings </br>